MenuClose

 Group Activities for Addiction Counseling

-People participating in group activities for addiction treatment
+People talk while doing group activities for addiction counseling

-Group therapy is a valuable part of addiction recovery.
+Group activities for addiction counseling is a valuable part of addiction recovery.
 Working with a group of others who share similar challenges provides meaningful insights and allows participants to practice the new interpersonal skills they are learning in recovery.
 Group therapy activities add a new layer of interest and potential to traditional therapy.
-If you could benefit from group therapy in Omaha, contact Northpoint Omaha today at 402.685.9404 for more information.
+If you could benefit from a group therapy program, contact Northpoint Omaha today at 888.687.8014 for more information.

 What Is Group Therapy?